luke67893/atlasDB/README.md

 :x: Folder structure with school_subjects as main folders and school_classes as sub folders

-:x: Upload feature for PDFs, Word Documents, Animations (GIF) and simple MD files
+:white_check_mark: Upload feature for PDFs, Word Documents, Animations (GIF) and simple MD files

 :x: Live view for Word, PDF, MD and Animations